Plan A (film): Cast

-In the post-war period, a group of German-Polish Jews and Holocaust survivors at the same time make plans to manipulate the water supply in several large cities in occupied Germany by poisoning the drinking water in retaliation for the Holocaust and other crimes committed during World War II.

 Production and distribution

 Plan A was written and directed by Yoav and Doron Paz.
 Filming took place in Germany, Israel, and Ukraine.
 It is based on Israeli historian Dina Porat's book Vengeance and Retribution Are Mine, about the Nakam.

 Signature Entertainment obtained distribution rights in the United Kingdom, Ireland, Australia, and New Zealand.
 Twelve Oaks Pictures obtained distribution rights in Spain.

 Reception

 The Guardian's Cath Clarke rated the film two out of five stars.